 Creating the Support and Platform

-The hinged platform will tip back and forth as the player walks on it, but first it needs a solid support to attach to (otherwise it will just fall down into space).
+The hinged platform will tip back and forth as the player walks on it, but first it needs an anchored support or it will fall down into space.

 Create the Support

-Our support can be a simple cylinder, anchored in place.
+The support can be a simple block, anchored in place.

 - Anchor the new part in space.

 Create the Platform